top of page

 Counselling and Body psychotherapy

 The therapy relationship.
 I see the quality of the relationship between the client and the therapist as important as a sound theoretical and experiential training and grounding in different therapeutic approaches.
-Being receptive to each new client coming for therapy is an art, and is at the heart of the way I work.
+Being receptive to each new client coming for therapy is an art, and is at the heart of the way I approach my work.
 Each person coming for therapy is unique and therefore the process of working therapeutically with each different person is unique.
-What I find most important for therapy to be useful and effective is to create between us a respectful and collaborative relationship which supports the therapeutic and healing work to happen.
+What I find most important for therapy to be useful and effective is to create between us a respectful and collaborative relationship supporting therapeutic and healing work to happen.
 And, of course, it's a confidential space.

-An integrative, relational, body-based approach.
-I work integratively, which means that I draw upon an integration of quite a few different counselling and psychotherapeutic traditions and approaches.
-I was originally trained in the Humanistic tradition and have since integrated approaches from the psychodynamic tradition, in particular, theory and practice which includes a live awareness of the body; its gestures, movements as well as paying caring attention to where we might feel more stuck or confused (find out more about body psychotherapy.)
 The particular body psychotherapy tradition within which I have trained is known as Embodied-Relational therapy.
+I have also trained in pre and peri natal somatic psychology and am fascinated by how the experience from pre conception, conception, through our gestation and onwards to our experience birth and our early days on planet earth shape us in the present day.
 I have also trained as a healer and am fascinated by different energy models and the more energetic, less verbal aspects of this work.
-I have also trained, and continue my training, in pre and peri natal somatic psychology and am fascinated by how the experience from pre conception, conception, through our gestation and onwards to our experience birth and our early days on planet earth shape us in the present day.
-Having been a practising Buddhist for 28 years I also draw upon my experience of mindfulness and loving-kindness, the practice of ethics and practising Buddhist/Dharmic teachings regarding the nature of self, body-mind and how to live.
+Having been a practising Buddhist for nearly 30 years I also draw upon my experience of mindfulness and loving-kindness, the practice of ethics and practising Buddhist/Dharmic teachings regarding the nature of self, body-mind and how to live.

 Indoors and out.
 I offer therapy sessions both indoors and outdoors, given that both are valuable contexts for learning and therapeutic change and are part of my deepening engagement as an ecopsychologist.
 For some clients being outdoors offers the conditions to be more aware of the immediacy and vibrancy of their aliveness, reflected back through the elements and other people and beings.
 It can also feel more challenging, given that who or what will be encountered is less known.
 Working outdoors can take many forms: simply going outside and noticing what changes in the therapy, going for a guided walk or holding a ceremony or ritual in a place which has meaning to a client for a particular reason.
 You can read a bit more about 'Wild therapy' here.

 'Meditating with character' meditation mentoring.
-Since the publication of my first book'Meditating with Character' I have found that clients sometimes want to do one to one work exploring the book's somatic themes.
+Since the publication of my first book' Meditating with Character' I have found that clients sometimes want to do one to one work exploring the book's somatic themes.
 These are concerned - in an experiential way - with our embodying and disembodying tendencies with the aim of feeling more 'at home' in our own skin and in our relationship with others and the wider world.
 I like to think of 'character structure' - a key aspect of the book - as a celebration of how we have each found our way to being incarnate, and the universality and yet the distinctness of each of us humans roaming the planet.

 'Other than mother' and the parenthood decision.
 Since the publication of my second book 'Other than Mother' I have very much appreciated working with clients in the midst of the parenthood decision - the pros and cons and the possibility and potentiality of conscious conception.
 I love supporting clients and couples in this decision-making process - whatever they ultimately decide.
 If they decide to start a family I am glad to support them, given the impact of consciousness and care on the next generation in this intimate area of life.
 If they decide to remain childfree I am happy to see the unfolding of their creativity rather than procreativity.